boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ![hetzner server](/static/an-informal-survey/hetzner.png#center)

 Best part though?
 You can get the VAT removed if you are outside the EU.
-So give yourself an additional 10% discount on top if you are in this situation as I am.
+So give yourself an additional 10% discount on top if you are in this situation.

 So were someone to do this from scratch using the same method I eventually went with it would cost under $100 USD to redo the same calculations, and more likely under $50 if you are a little patient or lucky.
 This also assumes you use the server for less than 2 months which is enough time to download and process.
 This also includes enough time for you to get a list of 10 million repositories to consider processing as well.